 In addition to a whole lot of heart-healthy and heat-stable monounsaturated fat, and a tiny amount of linoleic acid, Zero Acre oil also contains a number of other fatty acids.
 Every batch of Zero Acre oil is slightly different, but here’s a snapshot of the detailed fatty acid profile of a recent batch:

 The high content of polyunsaturated fats (PUFAs) like linoleic acid in vegetable oils may be a problem for our health, in large part, because of how susceptible they are to oxidation when exposed to heat, which results in the formation of highly reactive and physiologically toxic unsaturated aldehydes, including 2,4-alkadienals, 4,5-epoxy-2-alkenals, 4-peroxy-2-alkenals, and 4-hydroxy-alkenals, such as 4-hydroxynonenal (4-HNE).

 These compounds are known to cause inflammation, free radical formation, and oxidative stress [*,*,*].
 From arterial plaques that cause heart disease to amyloid plaques that cause Alzheimer’s disease — both a result of oxidation — inflammation and oxidative stress appear to be at the root of most chronic diseases.

-Cultured Oil was the only cooking oil studied to show no measurable PUFA-derived toxic aldehyde generation after 10 minutes of cooking, a typical amount of time for pan-frying and stir-frying.
+Zero Acre oil was the only cooking oil studied to show no measurable PUFA-derived toxic aldehyde generation after 10 minutes of cooking, a typical amount of time for pan-frying and stir-frying.

 High Smoke Point